one-and-only/one-and-only/README.md

     * A mobile wallet for the Swap ($XWP) crypto currency without trackers
     * Privately send and receive $XWP in piece
 * HTTP/1.1-compliant static file web server for the Wii (HTTPii)
 * NOTE: I am the owner and sole contributor to many of the organizations that I am a member of.
+I made these to segment certain projects by categories or larger project scope.
 You may find some interesting projects there too.
 Hope to see you around!

 ## Crypto Donation Addresses